spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/troubleshooting/troubleshooting-tutorials/tutorial-troubleshooting-403-error.md

 description: Learn how to troubleshoot 403 error
 template: troubleshooting-guide-template
 ---
-Some site functionality is not working properly, or you have found in the frontend logs 403 status response code.
+A website functionality is not working properly, or there is a 403 status response code in the frontend logs.

 ## In case if site functionality is not working properly you can check for errors browser console: